arielb135/katacoda-scenarios/helm/step4.md

 Open application, Register and open chat - see that indeed files are not allowed (right pane)

+** Note - There's issue in chrome with this app, open in internet explorer or firefox **

 http://[[HOST_SUBDOMAIN]]-30303-[[KATACODA_HOST]].environments.katacoda.com

 Delete database pod and relogin to see that the data was preserved